 Right to holiday pay

 Even if you are not entitled to holiday leave when you have a summer job, you are entitled to holiday pay.
 An employer may sometimes try to incorporate holiday pay in the salary, but by law, holiday pay must be paid separate from salary.

-Undeclared work (svartjobb)
+Undeclared work (svartjobb) in Sweden

 You should always demand a salary slip that shows both your gross salary, i.e. the salary before tax, and your net salary that you receive after you have paid tax.
 Your salary slip is proof that tax has been deducted from your salary.